scottslowe/weblog/content/fixed/about.md

 ## Disclaimer

 Any views or opinions expressed here are strictly my own and not those of my employer (or any past employer).
-While I am a blogger who works for Heptio, blogging is not my job for that vendor; it's my personal passion.
+While I am a blogger who works for VMware (formerly Heptio), blogging is not my job for that vendor; it's my personal passion.
 As this is a personal blog, not a corporate blog, I am solely responsible for all content published here.
 Content published here is not read, reviewed, or approved in advance by my employer and does not necessarily represent or reflect the views or opinions of my employer or any of its divisions, subsidiaries, or business partners.

 ## Contact Me